shanto268/BangTheDiceGame/README.md

 The program allows the user to play the game on the command line against the AI.

 ## Assignments
-Johnathan Gressick: GUI

-Meghan Engert: UML Use Case Diagrams, UML Class Diagrams, CRC Cards, Arrow Pile Class
+Meghan Engert: UML Use Case Diagrams, UML Class Diagrams, CRC Cards, Arrow Pile Class and BangDiceGame class

-Cierra Ditmore: Character and Game Functions Classes
+Cierra Ditmore: Character, Dice,  and Game Functions Classes

 **Sadman Ahmed Shanto:** Development of AI logic and gameplay simulation.

-Garrett Olsen: Main Class along with getting everything to work well together.
+## Project Presentation Slide

+## Project Presentation Video

 ### AI logic
 Each AI upon construction is allocated certain behavior parameters that dictate their playing style.